mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Methods are functions that are invoked on a "receiver" value.
 They can be associated with any named type that is not a pointer or interface.
-They cannot be associated with built-in types.
 The receiver is an instance of this type.
+Methods cannot be associated with built-in types.

 Methods are particularly useful for types that implement interfaces.
-Otherwise we could just write functions that take a value of the type as an argument.
+Otherwise we can just write functions that take a value of the type as an argument.

-One benefit of defining a method on a type instead of defining a function that takes an argument of the type is that the name can often be shorter without losing meaning.
+One benefit of defining a method on a type instead of defining a function that takes an argument of the type is that the name can be shorter without losing meaning.
 For example, we can add a `getAge` method to a `Person` type or we can define a `getPersonAge` function that takes a `Person`.
 The difference is even more significant for calls made from